leifos-gmbh/ILIAS/components/ILIAS/EmployeeTalk/PRIVACY.md

 - **Employee** of the talk by full name, including title if available, as given by the **User** component.

+With the ics-file, the appointment can be imported into external calendar applications.

 ## Data being deleted